 In this case…start again!

-I’ll bet you didn’t think the border was triangular though.
+I’ll bet you didn’t think the border was actual that small.
 Aside from that, we now have a starting point.
 So what’s next?

 What’s above & what’s below?: